Suncorp Income Protection Insurance

 - You fail to pay your premiums and the insurer cancels your policy

 - You retire

 - You die

-You can complete an online application or speak to Suncorp’s consultants to apply for income protection policy.
-There is a 30 day cooling off period starting from the commencement date of your policy, allowing you to assess on whether or not Suncorp income protection fulfils your protection needs.
-If you choose to cancel within the cooling off period, all the premiums paid will be refundable.
+You can complete an online application or speak to Suncorp's consultants to apply for income protection policy.
+There is a 30-day cooling-off period starting from the commencement date of your policy, allowing you to assess whether or not Suncorp income protection fulfils your protection needs.
+If you choose to cancel within the cooling-off period, all the premiums paid will be refundable.

 If you are looking for a protective insurance that provides you coverage at the time of illness or injury and inability to work, you may want to consider Suncorp income protection cover.
 It is a cover that is easy to understand and affordable, without sacrificing the quality of protection, allowing a greater peace of mind for you and your family.